-We can’t leave this topic before addressing one last point.
-And this may be our opinion, but since this is our blog we feel pretty confident sharing our opinions with you 🙂 What message do you think you’re sending followers when they see big giveaways?
+What message do you think you’re sending followers when they see big giveaways?
 Maybe some people feel it is generous.
-This is one possibility.
 But we think it also sends a message of desperation.
 It is an overt statement saying, “Follow me.
-I want more followers.
 My follower number is very important to me.
 I’m willing to pay to participate in this giveaway to grow my feed.”

-We don’t mean to be harsh, but we think it’s important to be aware of this potential interpretation.
+We think it’s important to be aware of this potential interpretation.
 Is this the message you want to send?
 Instead, wouldn’t you rather serve your current followers and make them feel amazing and appreciated?
 Focus your attention on your current followers by sharing your time, energy, and gifts.
-Inspire them, make them laugh, engage with them…and you will succeed.
+Inspire them, make them laugh, engage with them, and you will grow naturally.

 Closing Thoughts on Instagram Giveaways

 Instagram giveaways are like a silent but deadly killer.
-You can’t see the damage being done, but inside its like an illness.
+You can’t see the damage being done, but inside it’s like an illness.
 It can take a robust, healthy account and eat away at its core health.
 You will increase your vanity metrics (follower count) at the expense of long-term success.
-Like an un-diagnosed disease, it reveals symptoms of a sickness slowly, and by then it’s too late.
-Maybe we’re being melodramatic here, but it’s to illustrate a point.
-The growth allure of Instagram giveaways is tempting, we will admit that for sure.
+The growth allure of Instagram giveaways is tempting.
 But like most things in life, if it looks to good to be true it probably is.

 Wishing you blessings along your journeys!